What are heat strokes in dogs?

 We all know what follows the summer days – humid weather and high temperatures.
-During the summer days, dogs are exposed to heat strokes.
-In this article, you can learn what is heat stroke, what you have to do to prevent it and if it happens how to treat it.
+During the summer days, heat strokes in dogs or heat exhaustion are highly prevalent.
+In this article, you can learn what is heat stroke, what you have to do to prevent it, and if it happens how to treat it.

 - Accelerated breathing – panting

 - Excessive drooling

 - Fast heart rate

 - Irregular heart rate